-How to Negotiate Credit Rating When Settling Your Debts with Collection Agencies
+Negotiate Credit Rating When Settling Debt with Collection Agency

 Note: This page addresses debts that are with a COLLECTION AGENCY.
 Here is the article addressing debts still with ORIGINAL CREDITORS.

 One very important, but often overlooked, area of debt negotiations is negotiating your credit rating.
 What exactly does that mean you might ask?
 Well, when you look at your credit report, there are notations after a listing such as, "paid as agreed" or "charged-off" and these notation affect your credit score.
 So when you are in negotiations with a collection agency, you want to make sure you are able to change these listings to your advantage.
 Because what's the point of settling the debt when it still may be hurting your credit score?

 Information on Listing Notations